-I publish summaries of key ideas from my work on my blog: Materially Social.
+I publish some of my key ideas on my blog: Materially Social.

 My research programme has two central themes: social ontology and the economy.

-My new book, Profit and Gift in the Digital Economy, argues that prevailing approaches to the economy have failed to look beyond the market, but in fact we are already surrounded by a broad range of non-market and non-capitalist economic forms.
-The dominant existing approaches are incapable of making sense of this range of alternative economic forms: instead we need a new political economy of practices.
-The book proposes a ground-breaking social-theoretical framework for analysing diverse economic systems, in which each different economic form is understood as a complex of appropriative practices - social practices that influence the allocation of benefits from the process of production - which interact to produce systematic effects.
+My most recent book, Profit and Gift in the Digital Economy, argues that although prevailing approaches to the economy fail to look beyond the market, we are in fact surrounded by a broad range of non-market and non-capitalist economic forms.
+The existing approaches are incapable of making sense of this range of alternative economic forms.
+In their place, the book proposes a new framework for analysing diverse economic systems, in which each different economic form is analysed as a complex of practices and these forms interact to produce systematic effects.
 The framework is then used to analyse a number of iconic cases in the contemporary digital economy: Apple, Wikipedia, Google, Facebook and YouTube.
-The book advocates not only an explanatory but also a normative programme: it implies that we can move towards a better economy by shifting the mix of economic practices, rather than simply accepting the system we have or placing our hopes in revolutionary upheavals.
+The book advocates not only an explanatory but also a normative programme, arguing that we can move towards a better economy by shifting the mix of economic practices, rather than simply accepting the system we have or placing our hopes in revolutionary upheavals.

-I advocate a critical realist approach to social ontology, asking what kinds of entity are causally influential in the social world and how it might be possible for them to have emergent causal powers.
+In social ontology, I advocate a critical realist approach, asking what kinds of entity are causally influential in the social world and how it might be possible for them to have emergent causal powers.
 The Causal Power of Social Structures addresses both the general theory of emergence and its application to the sociological concepts of social structure and human agency.
-A series of related publications and conference papers, discuss the implications of emergence for critical realism, for the theory of structure and agency, and for the philosophy and methodology of the social sciences.
+In related publications and conference papers I have discussed the implications of emergence for critical realism, for the theory of structure and agency, and for the philosophy and methodology of the social sciences.